open-voice-interoperability/docs-archived/technical_masterplan.md

 Seamless invocation of voice applications across platforms.
 User interfaces that are consistent across human languages, dialects, and platforms.
 User interfaces that effectively use the capabilities (microphones, speakers, displays, cameras, etc.) of end point devices.

 ## Standards that provide privacy, safety, and security.#

 User identification and authentication that is multifactor and platform independent.
 Intentional and consent-based individual and commercial privacy.
 Object control language used to specify who may perform what function with which destination, and when.

 ## Usage guidelines that protect privacy and enhance inclusivity.#

 Access that is unbiased, inclusive, and does not institutionalize racism, sexism, or ageism.
 Transparent, intentional, and consent-based data usage.

 Today, this world of voice assistance is dominated by proprietary, cloud-centric platforms (and related devices) that deliver services using closed implementations.
-Examples include Amazon Alexa, Google Assistant, and Apple Siri.
-While these closed systems have been successful, the lack of worldwide strategies and principles prevent them from becoming systems that work for all future voice participants.
-Issues at question include:
+While closed systems can create value for stakeholders and selected partners, a lack of standards-based interoperability and governance restricts the growth (and economic value) of a larger voice ecosystem.

+Key issues include:

 - Deterministic privacy
 - Platform and device interoperability